andresgomezfrr/normalizer/docs/_posts/2017-08-17-docker-intro.md

 #### Start Normalizer

-Once kafka broker is up, we can start a Normalizer container and link it to the kafka broker, and configuring the APPLICATION_ID environment variable with us custom app name:
+Once kafka broker is up, we can start a Normalizer container and link it to the kafka broker, and configuring the APPLICATION_ID environment variable with our custom app name:

 ```
 $ docker run --rm --name my-normalizer --net=host -e APPLICATION_ID=my-normalizer-app -e KAFKA_BOOTSTRAP_SERVER=localhost:9092 gcr.io/wizzie-registry/normalizer:0.1.0